shoumikchow/Diagnostic-Center-Management/README.md

 This was made as part of my CSE370 (Database System) course in BRAC University in Spring 2015.
 This project was done with 4 other members.
 That is, I was part of a 5 member group project.

+I was responsible for design and development.

+Please note: the username for the login page is "Melodie" and the password is "EOC06UXK0RO" as per the database.

 # Constraints about the database: